tsmtzs/humanSoundSculpture/PREPARATION-SOFTWARE.md

    ```
 2. [`systemd`](https://systemd.io/)

 	`systemd` is a service manager for `Linux`.
-Normally, this comes by default with
+Normally, this comes with
 	the operating system.
 3. [`bash`](https://www.gnu.org/software/bash/)